 Microdermabrasion treatment carries minimal to very few possible side effects or complications.
 However, some patients may experience temporary mild dryness, sun sensitivity, and rarely temporary bruising or scratches in the area of skin treated.
 Most people immediately return to daily activity after a session.
 Makeup and non-irritating creams can usually be applied within a few hours or right after microdermabrasion.
 Since there is an often immediate increased minor skin sensitivity after microdermabrasion, irritating products like glycolic acids, Alpha Hydroxy Acids, Retinoid products or fragranced creams and lotions are typically avoided right after the procedure.

-At Laser Sydney our Microdermabrasion facial runs for 45 minutes.
-We being with cleansing of the face usng the amazing ASAP range with has the active ingredients to help prepare your skin for a regenerative facial.
+At Laser Sydney our Microdermabrasion facials include the use of only the highest quality organic oxidized crystals combined with the ASAP paradmedical range of products which has the active ingredients required to help prepare your skin for a regenerative facial.

-A series of peels is recommended to achieve optimal results.
+Note: A series of Micros are recommended to achieve optimal results.